bgtti/todo-board/README.md

 How the Todo Boards works:
 The user can create boards (that can represent different projects), and add todo cards to them.
 The todo cards can contain a title, description, priority level, due date, note, and check-list.
+When the todo card includes a note or check-list, an icon will appear to indicate it on the card (bottom-left).
 The user can see the todos of all todo cards under 'All boards'.
 The can see todos belonging to a particular board by clicking on that board's name.
 The can see todos due 'today' or within the next 7 days.